h-merritt/h-merritt.github.io/creative.markdown

-layout	title	permalink
+---
-page
+layout: page
-about
-/about/
+title: creative
+permalink: /creative/
+---

-When I'm not experimenting in a scientific way, I enjoy experimenting with paints and ink and charcoal.
+When I'm not experimenting in a scientific way, I enjoy experimenting creatively with paints and ink and charcoal.
 Here are a few projects.